2023 Best Dental Support Services Schools in Ohio

 Top 10 Best Dental Support Services Schools

-Our analysis found Miami Valley Career Technology Center to be the best school for dental support services students who want to pursue a degree in Ohio.
-Located in the suburb of Englewood, Miami Valley CTC is a public college with a small student population.
+Our 2023 rankings named Miami Valley Career Technology Center the best school in Ohio for dental support services students.
+Located in the large suburb of Englewood, Miami Valley CTC is a public school with a fairly small student population.

 On average, dental support graduates from Miami Valley CTC take out $7,852 in student loans while working on their degree.

-Read full report on Dental Support Services at Miami Valley Career Technology Center
+Full Dental Support Services at Ashland County-West Holmes Career Center Report

-Out of the 38 schools in Ohio that were part of this year’s ranking, Ohio State University - Main Campus landed the # 3 spot on the list.
-Located in the large city of Columbus, Ohio State is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Ohio State University - Main Campus.
+The school came in at #3 on this year’s Best Dental Support Services Schools in Ohio list.
+Located in the city of Columbus, Ohio State is a public college with a fairly large student population.

 While working on their degree, dental support majors at Ohio State accumulate an average of around $24,387 in student debt.

-The excellent programs at Choffin Career and Technical Center helped the school earn the #4 place on this year’s ranking of the best dental support services schools in Ohio.
-Located in the small city of Youngstown, Choffin Career and Technical Center is a public school with a fairly small student population.
+You’ll join some of the best and brightest minds around you if you attend Choffin Career and Technical Center.
+The school came in at #4 on this year’s Best Dental Support Services Schools in Ohio list.
+Located in the city of Youngstown, Choffin Career and Technical Center is a public college with a fairly small student population.

 The average amount in student loans that dental support majors at Choffin Career and Technical Center take out is $8,577.